Forever Now Festival at “Neue Heimat” Berlin, September 4, 2015

 Richard Buckminster Fuller

-To start the discussion, Frederic asked the diverse round of participants to meditate for one minute and then share with everyone in the room one word which best describes what they were feeling during this one minute mediation.
-Answers included feelings as diverse as: Buzz, gratitude, excitement, fire, re-learn, happiness, joy, longing, love, consciousness, peace, hope, curiosity, evolution, openness, emptiness and transformation.
+To start the discussion, Frederic asked the diverse group of participants to meditate for one minute and then share with everyone in the room one word which best describes what they felt during this one minute mediation.
+Answers included feelings as diverse as: buzz, gratitude, excitement, fire, re-learn, happiness, joy, longing, love, consciousness, peace, hope, curiosity, evolution, openness, emptiness and transformation.

 1. Implement self-managing structures:

-- Identify and where possible use well working natural hierarchies that already exist in your organization.
+- Identify and locate possible well-working natural hierarchies that currently exist in your organization.

 - Embrace constant change.

-- Help your staff to be able to cope with conflicting priorities
+- Empower your staff to cope with conflicting priorities.

-- Implement peer-review processes where teams challenge each others’ priorities
+- Implement peer-reviewed processes where teams challenge each others’ priorities.

-- Install feed-back systems that can serve as a “self-healing”
+- Implement feed-back systems that can serve as a “self-healing” mechanism for your organization.

 - Managers should try to make their leadership role obsolete in their company